Daretowin/ERDBF/README.md

 # ERDBF: Embedding-Regularized Double Branches Fusion for Multi-Modal Age Estimation
 The official repository for ERDBF.
+The rest content is updating.
 Paper: coming soon.
 ## Requirements
     - numpy